steffenschaefer/gwt-gradle-plugin/README.md

             mavenCentral()
         }
         dependencies {
-            classpath 'de.richsource.gradle.plugins:gwt-gradle-plugin:0.3'
+            classpath 'de.richsource.gradle.plugins:gwt-gradle-plugin:0.4'
         }
     }

-## Basic web application setup

-Supposed you already applied the gradle "war" plugin to your project, you have to also apply the "gwt" plugin:

     apply plugin: 'war'
     apply plugin: 'gwt'

-Now you have to configure the GWT modules to compile into your web application:

     gwt {
+        gwtVersion='2.6.0'
         modules '<YOUR-GWT-MODULE>'
     }

+This will configure your GWT web project to execute the GWT compiler and include the compiler output into your *.war file.
+The code shown above also configures all GWT core dependencies (gwt-dev, gwt-user, gwt-servlet, ...).

+To build the *.war file including your compiled GWT modules, simply call "gradle build".
-If you want to use automatically configured GWT dependencies (gwt-dev, gwt-user, ...) you have to extend the configuration to set the desired GWT version:
+If you want to start the GWT development mode simply call "gradle gwtDev".

-    gwt {
-        gwtVersion='2.5.1'
-        modules '<YOUR-GWT-MODULE>'
-    }
+To learn about different scenarios or more specific configuration needs, please refer to the [Documentation][doc]

 [doc]: http://steffenschaefer.github.io/gwt-gradle-plugin/doc/latest/
 [javadoc]: http://steffenschaefer.github.io/gwt-gradle-plugin/doc/latest/javadoc/